-Casting Crowns' continues to make music to encourage and uplift the church.
-With their latest single, "All You've Ever Wanted," off their upcoming album Thrive (January 28, 2013), their heart for ministry is still very evident in everything they do.
+Casting Crowns' continues to make music to encourage and uplift the church as evident with their latest single, "Thrive," off their latest album of the same title (January 28, 2014).

-"Thrive," follows their worshipful single "All You've Ever Wanted.""All of our records have come from what we're teaching in the church," explains lead singer Mark Hall.
+"Thrive," follows their worshipful single "All You've Ever Wanted.""All of our records have come from what we're teaching in the church," says Mark.
 "I've been a youth pastor for half of my life, so teaching these things evolved into the songs, and even more so with this upcoming album."

 Impressed the voice and straightforward Christian message of songs like “If We Are the Body” and “Who Am I,” Mark Miller of Sawyer Brown and fellow artist Steven Curtis Chapman eventually convinced Mark Hall that he needed to be pursuing music full-time.
 While Hall was definitely open to the idea, his only concern was that he’d still get to be a youth pastor, something he’s continued to do while recording and touring with Casting Crowns.

 Now with a congregation larger than he ever imagined, Casting Crowns, which also includes Juan DeVevo (guitar, vocals), Melodee DeVevo (vocals, violin), Hector Cervantes (vocals, guitar), Chris Huffman (bass), Megan Garrett (keys, vocals, accordion) and Bryan Scoggin (drums), has made a slew of studio albums that challenge Christians to live out a faith that’s anything but status quo.